diver-sity/product-decorator/README.md

 ### Side note for VSCode users
 Some VSCode extensions run tests in the background.
-This was an issue while testing the application.
+This was an issue while running the application.
 Some of the tests delete out.json to have a clean start and if they run in the background, the application's running data could be deleted unwittingly.

 ### Installation